-Many people with Down’s syndrome who live in their own home receive some form of Housing Benefit to contribute to their rent costs.
+Many people who have Down’s syndrome and are living independently in their own home may receive some form of Housing Benefit to contribute to their rent costs.

-Housing Benefit is a means tested benefit administered by local authorities and is paid to adults on a low income to help cover their rent.
-How much you pay will depend on the financial circumstances of your relative, not the family or carer.
+Housing Benefit is a means tested benefit administered by local authorities and paid to adults on a low income to help cover their rent.
+How much you pay will depend on your financial circumstances.

-by the local authority according to the local rental market.
-Some types of tenancy are exempt from Local Housing Allowance; for example, individuals who rent from a housing association.
+Housing Benefit works slightly differently for people in private rented accommodation.
+The local authority will have a Local Housing Allowance (LHA), which gives a maximum level of housing benefit or housing costs set by the local authority according to the local rental market.
+Some types of tenancy are exempt from LHA; for example, individuals who rent from a housing association.

 Support for Mortgage Interest